 A sleeveless blouse can look lovely with a pencil skirt, but at work, it’s always best to always have a jacket on hand for those times when you want to show more authority.
 A tailored jacket will instantly elevate your credibility and status.

-A dark, solid colored jacket worn with a matching pencil skirt projects more authority than coordinating separates.
+A dark, solid-colored jacket worn with a matching pencil skirt projects more authority than coordinating separates.
 You’re more likely to see this matched suit combination in high corporate environments like law or finance.
-Mixed co-ordinates are more acceptable in businesses like communications and sales, as well as more relaxed corporate environments.
+Mixed co-ordinates are more acceptable in businesses like communications and sales and more relaxed corporate environments.

 5. Pencil Skirts Look Fab After Hours Too!

 Pencil skirts for work don’t have to be boring.
-Switch out your regular work pump for a sexy shoe with ties, ankles straps, and other alluring details, and you can take your pencil skirt from the boardroom to bar for after work drinks and dinner with friends.
+Switch out your regular work pump for a sexy shoe with ties, ankle straps, and other alluring details, and you can take your pencil skirt from the boardroom to the bar for after-work drinks and dinner with friends.

 Jill, have a wonderful time back at work, and dress Fab Boss Lady!